triinlutsoja/FlyTravel/README.md

 **Visual layout:** The HTML and CSS render a realistic airplane seating plan, with designated areas for the cockpit, exits, and cabin.
 The code for this is not an original, is borrowed from the internet: https://codepen.io/priteshchandra/pen/voZdgq .

 **Interactive integration:** The accompanying JavaScript (seating.js) fetches the seating plan data from the backend (for a hardcoded flightId initially) and dynamically updates the UI.
 Booked seats are automatically marked as “Occupied” (via disabling the corresponding checkboxes and updating labels).
+One seat is randomly suggested (pre-selected).

 **Future enhancements:**
-- Additional UI features such as seat recommendations will be implemented later.
+- Align the number of travelers and number of suggested seats.
+- Force the user to select exactly x seats, x being the number of travelers.
+- Add a continue button to proceed to checkout.
+- Display the chosen flight's details.

 **How to test**
 To test the seating plan page:
 - Run the Spring Boot application.
 - Navigate to http://localhost:8080/Seating.html.
-- Open the browser's Developer Console (F12) to verify that the Javascript successfully fetches seat data and updates the visible seating plan.
+- Open the browser's Developer Console (F12) to verify that the Javascript successfully fetches seat data, updates the visible seating plan, and randomly suggests one available seat.